jamsocket/aper/README.md

   allow a way to access external resources, non-deterministic computation, etc. in a way that does not break the restriction that state updates are deterministic.
+- Pre-built data structures like lists, trees, and sets, and a derive macro to turn any struct built with them into a state machine.